acidhelm/kq_scene_scoring_server/README.md

 user name and password for your KQ Scene Scoring account.
 After you log in, you will see the list of tournaments that KQ Scene Scoring is calculating scores for.

-Click _Watch a new tournament_ to start calculating scores for a new tournament.
+Click _Calculate scores for a tournament_ to start calculating scores for a new tournament.
 Enter a title and the alphanumeric ID of the Challonge bracket.
 The alphanumeric ID is the part of the URL after `challonge.com`, so for the sample bracket, it's `clonekqxxvwc`.
 If the bracket is owned by an organization with a